JEF-Hinter: Leveraging Offline Knowledge for Improving Web Agents Adaptation: Empirical Study

 \subsection{How effective is \MethodName{} compared to documentation and human hints?}

-\paragraph{Alternative sources of guidance.} To assess the value of trajectory-based hints, we compare \MethodName{} against two alternative sources: platform documentation and human-authored instructions.
+To assess the value of trajectory-based hints, we compare \MethodName{} against two alternative sources: platform documentation and human-authored instructions.
 Unlike \MethodName{}, these hints are not distilled from trajectories but taken directly from raw resources—documentation webpages or short annotator notes—and retrieved at inference time.
-This comparison tests whether explicit external guidance can match or exceed the utility of trajectory-derived hints.
+This comparison tests whether explicit guidance can match or exceed the utility of trajectory-derived hints.

-\paragraph{Baseline configurations.} For documentation, we collected platform-specific materials: ServiceNow for WorkArena-L1, and GitLab and Shopping sites for WebArena.
+For documentation, we collected platform-specific materials: ServiceNow for WorkArena-L1, and GitLab and Shopping sites for WebArena.
 Pages were retrieved with BM25 using the task goal as the query, and the top-ranked passages were provided directly to the agent as hints (see \cref{sec:doc_search} for details).
 Human hints were prepared only for WorkArena-L1: we curated concise notes for 16 particularly challenging goals, covering all task types while focusing on cases where automated hinting failed.
 In both baselines, the retrieved content was used as a direct substitute for trajectory-based hints, not in combination.
 Results of these comparisons are reported in \cref{tab:alternative_hints_results}, with details of the human hint collection in \cref{sec:human_hints}.

-\paragraph{Effectiveness of external resources.} External resources can substitute for trajectory-based hints, but with notable trade-offs.
+External resources can substitute for trajectory-based hints, but with notable trade-offs.
 Documentation retrieval scales easily and provides modest gains, though its utility depends heavily on manual quality and often yields only partially relevant context.
 Human hints (limited to 16 curated goals), while effective are expensive to obtain and hard to scale.
 Overall, both baselines help bridge knowledge gaps, but \MethodName{} is more practical: it automatically produces reusable hints from offline traces without relying on manuals or human annotation.